-“Get out!
-Get out!
-I’ll drive you out with death and gloom!”
-This is not the welcome a young family expects when they move into their dream home.
-But that is the warning that greeted Carolyn Perron when she moved with her husband Roger and their five children into what they thought was a charming old farmhouse in rural Rhode Island.
+That wasn't the welcome the young Perron family expected when they moved into their dream home.
+But that was the warning that greeted Carolyn Perron when she, her husband Roger and their five children moved into what they thought was a charming old farmhouse in rural Rhode Island.

 Bathsheba Thayer was a real woman.
 Records indicate she married a man named Judson Sherman and had four children, three of whom died in childhood.
 But at least one historian says she gets a bad rap in The Conjuring.
 J’aime Rubio writes about the real Bathsheba Sherman in a well-researched blog.
 Rubio says the Perron house may in fact be haunted, but that Bathsheba was no witch.
 Childhood deaths were not uncommon in the 19th century and Rubio finds no evidence that any of the children she lost were murdered.

-All three children are buried nearby in the Harrisburg, Rhode Island cemetery.
+All three children are buried nearby in a Harrisburg, Rhode Island cemetery.
 Bathsheba and her husband are buried there too, something Rubio says this pious 19th-century town would never have allowed if they believed she was practicing dark arts.

 In the family’s accounting of their years in the house, Bathsheba resorted to more than threats.
 She got physical, starting with pinches and slaps and working up from there.
 Carolyn was the ghost’s chief target, and the family says she was ultimately threatened with images of fire and even stabbed with a knitting needle.